 The Project Finance Law Review: Government Funding

-While governments look to encourage project financings in a whole range of sectors, they tend to have an intense focus on public infrastructure projects (e.g. roads, airports and public buildings).
-Ensuring that a country has sufficient and appropriate infrastructure, and maintaining this infrastructure, is seen by most citizens as a fundamental role of that country's government, and so political pressure ensures that governments remain focused on infrastructure projects.
-This does not necessarily mean that the government has to finance and fund the infrastructure itself, but that if it does not it still has to ensure that the conditions are in place such that the required infrastructure is developed by others.
+While governments look to encourage project financings in a whole range of sectors, they tend to have an intense focus on public infrastructure projects (e.g., roads, airports and public buildings).
+Ensuring that a country has sufficient and appropriate infrastructure, and maintaining this infrastructure, is seen by most citizens as a fundamental role of that country's government.
+Therefore, political pressure ensures that governments remain focused on infrastructure projects.
+This does not necessarily mean that the government has to finance and fund the infrastructure itself, but that if it does not, it still has to ensure that the conditions are in place such that the required infrastructure is developed by others.
 If this is the role of governments, then most governments continue to fail, with infrastructure development gaps reported in substantially all countries, regions and indeed globally for decades.

-The Global Infrastructure Outlook, which is a G20 initiative, identifies a US$15 trillion global infrastructure gap (a comparison of current investment trends to investment need through to 2040 if countries were to match performance of their best performing peer) on a baseline of US$79 trillion of current investment trends.
-There are countries identified in this outlook that have a small gap, for example France with a gap of just US$10 billion on a projected US$1.8 trillion, countries with modest gaps, for example the United Kingdom with a gap of US$148 billion on a projected US$1.7 trillion, and countries with wider gaps such as the United States with a gap of US$3.8 trillion on a projected US$8.5 billion, Brazil with a gap of US$1.2 trillion on a projected US$1.5 trillion and Nigeria with a gap of US$221 billion on a projected US$657 billion.
-These gaps become even larger if all infrastructure necessary to meet the sustainable development goals (SDGs) set in 2015 by all United Nations member states is included.
+The Global Infrastructure Outlook, which is a G20 initiative, identifies a US$15 trillion global infrastructure gap (a comparison of current investment trends to investment need through to 2040 if countries were to match the performance of their best performing peer) on a baseline of US$79 trillion of current investment trends.
+There are countries identified in this outlook that have a small gap, for example France with a gap of just US$10 billion on a projected US$1.8 trillion; countries with modest gaps, for example the United Kingdom with a gap of US$148 billion on a projected US$1.7 trillion; and countries with wider gaps, such as the United States with a gap of US$3.8 trillion on a projected US$8.5 billion, Brazil with a gap of US$1.2 trillion on a projected US$1.5 trillion and Nigeria with a gap of US$221 billion on a projected US$657 billion.
+These gaps become even larger if all infrastructure necessary to meet the sustainable development goals set in 2015 by all United Nations Member States is included.

-The numbers quoted for infrastructure gaps are huge for countries at very different stages of development, but that is not to say that infrastructure gaps in different countries and regions are similar in type or effect, as the infrastructure gap that leaves (by most estimates) 50 to 60 per cent of people in sub-Saharan Africa without access to electricity has a greater impact on quality of life and GDP than the delayed upgrades of road infrastructure in Western Europe.
-While sustainable economic development does not necessarily follow from all infrastructure investments, critical basic infrastructure (e.g. sufficient power and availability for industry and consumers) is a necessity for economic development, and so is a priority for governments of developing countries in particular.
+The numbers quoted for infrastructure gaps are huge for countries at very different stages of development, but that is not to say that infrastructure gaps in different countries and regions are similar in type or effect, as the infrastructure gap that leaves (by most estimates) 50 to 60 per cent of people in sub-Saharan Africa without access to electricity has a greater impact on quality of life and gross domestic product (GDP) than the delayed upgrades of road infrastructure in Western Europe.
+While sustainable economic development does not necessarily follow from all infrastructure investments, critical basic infrastructure (e.g., sufficient power and availability for industry and consumers) is a necessity for economic development and so is a priority for governments of developing countries in particular.

 II Financing and funding

 The terms 'financing' and 'funding' are often used interchangeably.
-However, when considering how governments need to enable infrastructure development, it can be helpful to make a distinction between financing of infrastructure, meaning how the construction costs and other development costs are paid, and funding of infrastructure, meaning how the built infrastructure is paid for over its life.
-Government support for infrastructure development may be necessary or desirable at both the financing and funding stage.
-To use an example, financing for a road from any source (public or private) is unlikely to be available unless it is clear how maintenance costs will be paid, and in the case of private financing that the funding monetary stream for both maintenance and repayment of the financing must be clear and adequate.
-In the United Kingdom, the vast majority of funding of road infrastructure projects is from taxation (with only a relatively small portion from user charges (i.e., tolls)).
-On the other hand the funding of energy and utilities projects in the United Kingdom is almost all from user charges.
-Other countries differ on these details, but financing for projects is most challenging in countries where the funding source is not clear (e.g., unknown demand) or not sufficiently creditworthy or reliable (e.g., a thinly capitalised offtaker).
+However, when considering how governments need to enable infrastructure development, it can be helpful to make a distinction between financing of infrastructure (meaning how the construction costs and other development costs are paid) and funding of infrastructure (meaning how the built infrastructure is paid for over its life).
+Government support for infrastructure development may be necessary or desirable at both the financing and funding stages.
+To use an example, financing for a road from any source (public or private) is unlikely to be available unless it is clear how maintenance costs will be paid and, in the case of private financing, that the funding monetary stream for both maintenance and repayment of the financing must be clear and adequate.
+In the United Kingdom, the vast majority of funding of road infrastructure projects is from taxation (with only a relatively small portion from user charges such as tolls).
+On the other hand, the funding of energy and utilities projects in the United Kingdom is almost all from user charges.
+Other countries differ on these details, but financing for projects is most challenging in countries where the funding source is not clear (e.g., unknown demand), or not sufficiently creditworthy or reliable (e.g., a thinly capitalised offtaker).

 The funding challenge explains why large amounts of private finance has been available to develop oil and gas projects in sub-Saharan African jurisdictions such as Nigeria and Mozambique at competitive interest rates, but the same liquidity has typically not been available for power projects in sub-Saharan Africa at any cost, despite this infrastructure being critical to the development of the countries in the region.
 From a funding perspective, oil and gas projects usually have substantial US dollar revenues being paid by creditworthy offtakers into offshore bank accounts, giving great comfort to the financiers, whereas the funding for power projects would tend to look to rely on local currency payments by offtakers with more limited creditworthiness.